Warde Manuel

 Warde Joseph Manuel (born May 22, 1968) is an American college athletics administrator and former American football player.
 He has served as the 12th director of athletics at his alma mater, the University of Michigan, since January 2016.
+Manuel will step down from his current position at the end of the 2026 calendar year.

 He was the director of athletics at the University of Connecticut from 2012 to 2016 and at the State University of New York at Buffalo from 2005 to 2012.
 He served as associate athletic director at the University of Michigan from 2000 to 2005.

 Early life and education

 Manuel played high school football at Brother Martin High School in New Orleans.
 He was a first team high school All-American.
 He was recruited and enrolled at the University of Michigan, where he played defensive tackle for the Wolverines from 1986 to 1989, for coach Bo Schembechler, before suffering a career-ending neck injury.

 Manuel received a Bachelor of General Studies with a focus in psychology, a Master of Social Work, and a Master of Business Administration from the University of Michigan in 1990, 1993, and 2005, respectively.